ShadowTemplate/one-piece-scan-bot/README.md

 ---
 ## Getting Started

-This bot is for personal use only, but you can create your own Google App Engine project and reuse it.
+This bot is for personal use only, but you can create your own Heroku project and reuse it.
 Please create a *secrets.py* file and set these two values:

 ```